om4099/GDG-Project-Winter-2024/README.md

 - Though the track 2 was supposed to cover Image genration to a descent level.
 But due to time constrqaints, only Vanilla GAN, FCGAN, DCGAN and Generator and Discriminator were covered.
   [Track_2_Assignment_1](https://github.com/om4099/GDG-Project-Winter-2024/blob/main/Track_2_Assignment_1.ipynb) was based on the basics of GANs.
    - It required mentees to build a GAN model trained on the [MNIST dataset](https://storage.googleapis.com/tensorflow/tf-keras-datasets/mnist.npz) using both the FCGAN and DCGAN architecture.

+## My Experience
+Overall this was a very basic but at the same time very exciting project for me, as it introduced me to so many technologies like:
+- Web Scraping
+- Deep Learning
+  - RNN, LASTM, GRU
+  - Transformers
+  - NLP
+  - Fine tuning models
+  - GANs
+  - Generator and Discriminator

+It was the first time in my journey of 3 semesters of engineering I felt that coding is a good thing, infact it felt quiet logical.
+Untill my 3rd semester my experience with coding was not so harmonious.